CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 category is snow-free, the pond area fraction is equal to the namelist parameter ``apnd_sl`` (notated as :math:`a_{p,sl}` in :eq:`pndasp`).
-Unless otherwise specified, the sealvl parameterization uses the same parameterizations as the level-ice pond scheme (e.g., the same approach is used to set the effective surface fractions for the Delta-Eddington shortwave calculations).
+Unless otherwise specified, the sealvl parameterization uses the same parameterizations as the level-ice pond scheme.
+For example, the same approach is used to set the effective surface fractions for the Delta- Eddington shortwave calculations).

 *Hypsometry and Pond Depth-Area Relationship.*

 Because sea ice is floating, the intercept of the hypsometric curve is determined by buoyancy.
-In this construction, the slope of the hypsometric curve is equal to double the pond aspect ratio (:math:`pndasp`), which is defined such that:
+In this construction, the slope of the hypsometric curve is equal to double the pond aspect ratio (:math:`pndasp`), which is defined such that

 .. math::
    h_p = a_p * pndasp